 An exciting body of new work by artist Sylvie Franquet.

-Belgian artist Sylvie Franquet has drawn inspiration from the huge variety of objects collected by the Dukes of Portland, in particular by their illustrious female members.
+Belgian artist Sylvie Franquet has drawn inspiration from the huge variety of objects collected by the Dukes of Portland and their families, in particular by their illustrious female members.
 These women collected for the excitement of the acquisition, but also to learn about the world and to understand more about natural history and the sciences that were coming into being.
 Margaret Cavendish Bentinck, the second Duchess of Portland, especially stands out to Sylvie.

-Franquet also collects, but her materials are found on walks, along seashores, in junk markets and on ebay, and with them she creates a world she can understand better.
+Sylive also collects, but her materials are found on walks, along seashores, in junk markets and on eBay, and with them she creates a world she can understand better.

 She is fascinated by attitudes to gender and nature, and by the similarities in those attitudes.
 As Bertold Brecht said: “What kind of times are this, when to speak about trees is almost a crime…because it implies silence about so many horrors.”